Title race still alive as Blues and Reds draw

 Holders Linfield, who are chasing a fourth consecutive title, will finish their campaign at home to Coleraine next Saturday, when Cliftonville travel to the Oval to take on Glentoran.

-David Healy's men almost went behind against Larne in the 74th minute when Davy McDaid, making his 300th Irish League appearance, fired over the crossbar when he had plenty of space and time from a right-wing cutback.
+David Healy's men almost went behind against Larne in the 74th minute when McDaid, making his 300th Irish League appearance, fired over the crossbar when he had plenty of space and time from a right-wing cutback.

 Five minutes later the defending champions had a good opportunity to grab a crucial win but defender Ben Hall headed wide from a fine Kirk Millar cross.